andrej-moor/sTudoo/docs/technical-docs/installation.md

 $ openssl req -new -newkey rsa:4096 -day 365 - nodes -x509 \
   - keyout certs/key.pem -out certs/cert.pem
 ```

-**!!
-Make sure that you nee a "real" certificat by a trusted autority, otherwise users will receive warnings from the browser, that the certificate can't be trusted!!
+{: .attention }

-Include the appropriate files (key.pem & cert.pm) in the directories mentioned in the Ngnix config file when  have your dmain set up.
+> Make sure that you nee a "real" certificat by a trusted autority, otherwise users will receive warnings from the browser, that the certificate can't be trusted.
+Include the appropriate files (key.pem & cert.pm) in the directories mentioned in the Ngnix config file when have your domain set up and the ssl key available.

-Next, delete the preinstalled test side created as a default by Ngnix
+Next, delete the preinstalled test site created as a default by Ngnix.

 ```
 $ sudo rm /etc/ngnix/sites-enabled/default